Kattis/problem-package-format/spec/2023-07-draft/problem_package_format.md

 `<short_name>/problem_statement/`.
 Image file formats supported are `.png`, `.jpg`, `.jpeg`, and `.pdf`.

-The problem statements must only contain the actual problem statement, no sample data.
+For problem statements provided in LaTeX or Markdown, the problem statements must only contain the actual problem statement and no sample data.
+It is the contest system's responsibility to append the sample data, problem name and ID, time limit, and other contest headers/footers/logos.
+For problem statement PDFs, the problem statement is displayed unmodified and must include this information.

 ### LaTeX Environment and Supported Subset

 Problem statements provided in LaTeX must consist only of the problem statement body (i.e., the content that would be placed within a `document` environment).
-It is the contest system's responsibility to wrap this text in an appropriate LaTeX class and to append the sample data, problem name and ID, time limit, and other contest headers/footers/logos.
+It is the contest system's responsibility to wrap this text in an appropriate LaTeX class.

 The LaTeX class shall provide the convenience environments `Input`, `Output`, and `Interaction` for delineating sections of the problem statement.
 It shall also provide the following commands:

  - `\problemname{name}`, which must be the first line of the problem statement. `name` gives a LaTeX-formatted problem name to be used when rendering the problem statement header.
-This argument can be empty, in which case the `name` value from `problem.yaml` is used instead.
+This argument can be empty, in which case the `name` value matching the problem statement's language from `problem.yaml` is used instead.

  - `\illustration{width}{filename}{caption}`, a convenience command for adding a figure to the problem statement. `width` is a floating-point argument specifying the width of the figure, as a fraction of the total width of the problem statement; `filename` is the image to display and `caption` the text to include below the figure.
 The illustration should be flushed right with text flowing around it (as in a `wrapfigure`).